NYUAD-CRC/crc-docs/source/hpc/system/index.rst

 1. (One time only) Let us know your computational requirement.
 2. (One time only) Apply an HPC account and pass our quiz.
-3. If needed, transfer your input data to Dalma.
+3. If needed, transfer your input data to Jubail.
 4. Log on to HPC login nodes.
 5. Submit jobs on login nodes.
 6. Your jobs will queue for execution.